mojodojodev/mojodojo.dev/mojo_team_answers.md

 ### Package manager
 We don't have specific package manager plans and I am not an expert on the existing python ecosystem (other folks on our team know much more about it than me).
 It would be great if we can avoid inventing something, and fit into existing systems, but if we need to innovate here to get something great then we will.

+One of the biggest improvements we're planning for Mojo is to eliminate the need to write code in C to get performance 🙂.
+That will help one common source of packaging problems - dealing with the C parts of the packages.

 ### libc dependency
 Yes, support for low-dependence zig-like deployment scenarios is important to us and Mojo architecturally supports it, but we haven't put much effort into making that great yet.
 It's more of a gravel road than a paved road at this point 🙂

 ### WASM
 We haven't prioritized that, but it is a strong goal for sure.

+The Mojo stack is perfectly set up to do this.
+It doesn't use garbage collection, supports very small installed binaries etc. It'll be great, we just need to make a bit more progress 😄

 ### WebGPU
 Also have not put energy into that yet, but this is the starting point, not the ending point 🙂